vinirossa/software-engineering/design-patterns.md

 ###  Prototype

-A fully initialized instance to be copied or cloned.
+A fully initialized instance to be copied or cloned and then modified.

+**Uses:**

+- JavaScript and TypeScript
+- To avoid unnecessary subclasses

 **Example:**